 TTMA boss: Scarce forex being used to import donuts

-US currency being calculated at a financial institution. - File photo by Jeff K Mayers
+US$100 notes being counted through a money counter.
+File photo by Jeff K Mayers

 PRESIDENT of the TT Manufacturers Association (TTMA) Roger Roach believes Trinidad and Tobago’s foreign exchange (forex) supply situation is not quite at the stage of crisis, but “critical,” with some responsibility falling on consumers and importers of non-essential goods.